travis-ci/docs-travis-ci-com/user/languages/groovy.md

 permalink: /user/languages/groovy/
 ---

 ## What This Guide Covers

 This guide covers build environment and configuration topics specific to Groovy projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Groovy builds are not available on the OSX environment.

 <div id="toc"></div>